Restricted Chip-Firing: Toric Toppling Ideals, Picard Groups, and Cellular Resolutions: Abstract

 \section{Abstract}

 We study certain groups and ideals arising from the chip-firing game on a generalisation of graphs called pargraphs.
-Several well-known families of toric ideals, including those defining rational normal curves and binomial edge ideals of complete graphs, arise as toppling ideals of pargraphs.
+Several well-known families of toric ideals arise as toppling ideals of pargraphs.
+These include ideals defining rational normal curves, binomial edge ideals of complete graphs, and toric ideals of certain Fano polytopes.
 We provide sufficient conditions under which the toppling ideal of a pargraph to be toric.
 In addition, we construct a Gr\"obner basis for the toppling ideal, a minimal cellular free resolution for a distinguished initial ideal known as the $G$-parking function ideal, and establish Cohen-Macaulay property for these ideals.
 We also study the Picard group of a pargraph and provide sufficient conditions ensuring its freeness.